Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

    **svi_type** / :red:`mandatory`                  | This option defines the SVI type.

-                                                    Option **access** is used when the VLAN associated with an SVI is stitched to L2VNIs.
+                                                    Option **access** is used when the VLAN associated with an SVI is stitched

+                                                    to L2VNIs.

-                                                    Option **core** is used when the VLAN associated with an SVI is stitched to L3VNIs.
+                                                    Option **core** is used when the VLAN associated with an SVI is stitched

+                                                    to L3VNIs.

-                                                    | Option **non-vxlan** is used when the VLAN associated with an SVI are not extended over Fabric.
+                                                    | Option **non-vxlan** is used when the VLAN associated with an SVI is not

+                                                    extended over the Fabric.

                                                     **Choices**